 Machine soldering makes it very durable.
 Can scrape off the grit without stripping your seasoning.
 Doesn't need to be oiled to prevent rusting.
-Works on the dirtiest pans without you having to bring out the soap.
+Works on tough build-up.
 Can also work on a variety of other surfaces.

 If you scrub too hard with this model, you can take off the seasoning.

-8 x 6 inches.
-Affordable.
-Smooth chain mail links.
-Won't scratch cookware.
+Affordably-priced, smooth chain mail links.
+Won't scratch cookware and has an extra-sturdy design.
 Convenient hook for air-drying.
-Extra-sturdy design.
 Dishwasher safe.
 Great for cleaning up while camping.

 In recent years, there has been an upsurge in the popularity of cast iron cookware.
 The reason is twofold: a “back to nature” trend among younger age groups and growing research that shows there are numerous health problems associated with nonstick coatings on pots and pans.